 Addressing Moisture, Condensation, and Mold Risks

-- Monitor humidity with a hygrometer and aim for 30–50% depending on cooking needs
+- Keep an eye on humidity with a hygrometer; aim for 30–50%, depending on what you’re cooking.

-- Fix leaks promptly and seal potential condensation surfaces
+- Fix leaks immediately and seal up any surfaces that are prone to condensation.

 Energy Efficiency and Ventilation Performance